Learn · Read

 These are real concerns, not strawmen.
 The question is whether the currency, tax, and volatility benefits outweigh them.
 For most Canadian investors, the evidence says yes.

-The research from Vanguard, PWL Capital, and others converges on the same conclusion: for Canadian investors, the optimal home bias is somewhere in the 20-40% range.
-Below 20%, you're taking on unnecessary currency risk.
-Above 40%, you're sacrificing too much diversification.
+The research from Vanguard, PWL Capital, and others converges on the same conclusion: for Canadian investors, the optimal home bias sits in the 20-40% range.
+Below 20%, you take on unnecessary currency risk; above 40%, you sacrifice too much diversification.
+Both VEQT's 30% and XEQT's 25% fall inside it — different points on the same curve, neither one wrong.

-For most Canadian investors, the 30% home bias is a feature, not a bug.
-It's a deliberate choice backed by research, aligned with the practical reality of living and spending in Canadian dollars, and embedded in a product that handles everything else automatically.
+For most Canadian investors, the 30% home bias is exactly that — a feature.
+It's a deliberate choice backed by research, aligned with the reality of living, earning, and spending in Canadian dollars, and embedded in a product that handles everything else automatically.

 If you're building your life in Canada, tilting your portfolio toward Canada isn't blind patriotism.
 It's practical portfolio construction.